petrasteiner/morphology/README.md

  Quick start:

- 1. Install Perl 5.14 or later version for Linux
+ 1. Install Perl 5.14 or later version for Linux or Cygwin
  2. Put the Input files into the same folder as the respective program 2a. for GNcompoundswithCELEX.pl create a folder with the GermaNet files according to the instruction 2b.
 OrthCELEX.pl, MorphphonCELEX.pl, and OrthCELEXforsgl.pl run without any options